enzolutions/backbone.drupal/README.md

 # Features

 **Authentication**: Option login with Drupal user account to enable to execute REST operation PUT, DELETE, ADD.
-If Cross-origin is enabled login is required for GET operations.
+If Cross-origin is enabled login is required for operations.

 **REST**: Integration with Services Server type REST